hybridly/hybridly/docs/api/laravel/functions.md

 ### `partial_headers`

 Generates headers for testing partial requests.
-The first parameter is the page component name, and the second and third parameters are an array of `only` and `except` properties, respectively.
+The first parameter is the view component name, and the second and third parameters are an array of `only` and `except` properties, respectively.

 > See also: [partial reloads](../../guide/partial-reloads.md)